adam7234/charmcitybuildclub/README.md

-# Charm City Build Club Process Wiki
+# Charm City Works Process Wiki

 This wiki exists to help define how Charm City Build Club actually works in practice.
 The goal is to make the project clear, repeatable, and easier to execute.